shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - remove unused import in `tests/App/Functional/Model/Product/Availability/ProductAvailabilityCalculationTest.php` ([#1779](https://github.com/shopsys/shopsys/pull/1779))
     - see #project-base-diff to update your project

+- remove unnecessary entity extensions from parameters_common.yml ([#1663](https://github.com/shopsys/shopsys/pull/1663))
+    - there is no longer need to register entities in `App` namespace extending entities from `Shopsys` namespace, so remove all necessary uses, see #project-base-diff for example

 ### Tools

 - apply coding standards checks on your `app` folder ([#1306](https://github.com/shopsys/shopsys/pull/1306))